-On April 25, 2012, our Board of Directors and stockholders holding a majority of our outstanding voting power approved a resolution authorizing our Board of Directors to effect a reverse split of our common stock at an exchange ratio of (i) one-for-three, (ii) one-for-four, (iii) one-for-five, or (iv) one-for-six, with our Board of Directors retaining the discretion as to whether to implement the reverse split and which exchange ratio to implement.
+On April 25, 2012, our Board of Directors and stockholders holding a majority of our outstanding voting power approved a resolution authorizing our Board of Directors to effect a reverse split of our common stock at an exchange ratio of (i) one-for-three, (ii) one-for-four, (iii) one-for-four, (iii) one-for-four, with our Board of Directors retaining the discretion as to whether to implement the reverse split and which exchange ratio to implement.
 The action by written consent of the stockholders became effective on May 31, 2012, following our compliance with certain notice requirements under the Exchange Act.
-We anticipate that immediately following the effectiveness of the registration statement of which this prospectus forms a part, and prior to the closing of this offering, our Board of Directors will effect a reverse stock split at a ratio of one-for-five.
+On February 7, 2013 we effective a one-for-five reverse stock split, effective at 5:02 pm Eastern time.